jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: Yeah, yeah, that's great.
 That's great.
 I'm glad to hear this.
 It means if someone comes comes up to me and says, hey, you know, Uncle Bob says you do this, I'm like, well, actually, I've talked to Uncle Bob and it's it's a bit more nuanced than that.

+### What is the most important principle that is not included in SOLID?

-Okay, so ah my next question is still kind of in in the realm of solid.
+**Jesse**: Okay, so ah my next question is still kind of in in the realm of solid.

 I want to know, what do you think is like the most important principle the program the board that you follow, but which is not in that solid mnemonic.